tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ---
 title: Pre-Configured Virtual Machines
 keywords: vm, virtual, machine, image, ova, ovf, aws, ami, tidal, tools
-last_updated: November, 2021
+last_updated: January, 2022
 summary: "Virtual machines pre-configured with Tidal software"
 sidebar: main_sidebar
 permalink: pre-configured-vms.html
 ---

-To help you get your Tidal Migrations discovery phase up and running, we've created a series of pre-configured virtual machines with common operating systems.
-These VMs have the latest Tidal software and dependencies installed for you, so you can focus on getting things done.
+To help you get your Tidal Migrations discovery phase up and running, we've created a pre-configured virtual machines image.
+These VMs have the latest Tidal softwares and dependencies installed for you, so you can focus on getting things done.

 ## Ubuntu 18.04

-The Ubuntu-18.04-server-amd64 image comes with [Tidal tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
+The Ubuntu-18.04-server-amd64 image comes with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
 To get started, download the Virtual Machine image from the link given below.
 You can import this OVA file into your VirtualBox or VMware Workstation.
-Use the following credentials for SSH.
+Use the following credentials to login.

 ```
-Username: vagrant
+Username: ubuntu
-Password: vagrant
+Password: tidal
 ```

-The _server install_ images do not have a graphical user interface and are suitable for AMD64 or EM64T architecture-based systems.
-To know more about this image type, visit [Ubuntu 18.04.6 LTS (Bionic Beaver)](https://cdimage.ubuntu.com/ubuntu/releases/18.04.6/release/).
+The Virtual Machine image is built with the latest ubuntu-bionic-18.04-amd64-server image available from Ubuntu for AWS.
+You can locate the source AMI from [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/).

 ### Minimum System Requirements

 - Memory: 2 GB
-- Processors: 2
+- Processors: 1
-- Free Storage Space: 30 GB
+- Free Storage Space: 8 GB

 ### Download link